Reinforced, markings of Karachi, Pak hand all over in tunnel used by JeM terrorists

 New Delhi, Nov 24: The exit of the tunnel that was used by the Jaish-e-Mohammad terrorists to infiltrate into India had thick bushes and was covered with soil and wild growth.

 Sources tell OneIndia that the end of the tunnel was reinforced with sand bags which had markings of Karachi, Pakistan.
-The Border Security Force had discovered this tunnel .
+The Border Security Force had discovered this tunnel.
 It appears to have been used for the first time, the BSF also learnt.

 In the wake of this, the BSF has intensified patrolling of the International Border Pakistan in the Samba and Rajouri sectors of Jammu and Kashmir.